IRS Code 971: Its meaning on your Tax Transcript

-Have you ever checked your tax transcript and seen an intimidating 971 code?
+Have you ever checked your tax transcript and seen an intimidating 971 IRS code?
 If so, take a deep breath – things probably aren’t as scary as they seem.
-While any letter from the IRS can feel stressful, code 971 simply indicates that the IRS needs more information about your return.
+While any letter from the IRS can feel stressful, 971 IRS code simply indicates that the Internal Revenue Service needs more information about your return.
 Think of it as a “miscellaneous updates” flag instead of anything to panic over.

 This comprehensive guide will walk you through everything you need to know about mysterious IRS code 971.
 We’ll cover what it means, why you might have received it, and most importantly – what to do next.
 Understanding this code is key to swiftly resolving any tax return issues so you can relax and move forward.
 So read on to finally demystify this tax code once and for all!